bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

 ## Responsibilities and Tasks for each User Role

-This document shall outline the responsibilities and tasks for each user role.
+This section shall outline the responsibilities and tasks for each user role.

 ### 1. Team Leaders
 Team Leaders are currently Simon AKA “Komodorpudel” (Telegram: “Komodorpudel”) and Apple AKA “ajsolbrilla”.